 Lone star tick (Amblyomma americanum) — Females are easily identified by the white dot in the center of the back.
 Males often have dots or white streaks on the edge of their bodies.
 Very common in Missouri.

 American dog tick (Dermacentor variabilis) — Newly hatched larvae are yellow.
-Adults are brown.
+Adults have an ornate brown-and-white mottling on the dorsal side.
 Blood-engorged females are gray.
 Very common in Missouri.

 Deer tick (blacklegged tick) (Ixodes scapularis) — Legs and upper body are black.
 Also common in Missouri.

 Adult body length: roughly to ¼ inch; swelled with blood, to ⅜ inch.
 Size varies depending on species, life stage, and feeding status.

 Habitat and Conservation